mm-abdalhamid/glycine-sonification-sleep/docs/for_experimenters.md

 # Glycine sonification and sigil – For experimenters (prototype guidance)

-This note is written for researchers who may want to test the glycine sonification and sigil as **experimental stimuli**.
-It is not clinical advice, and the stimuli must not be treated as having established efficacy for sleep or thermoregulation.
+These notes outline suggested laboratory uses of the glycine sonification and sigil stimuli as exploratory tools.
+They do not constitute a clinical protocol or therapeutic recommendation.
+Any use in humans or animals requires prior approval from an appropriate ethics committee and written informed consent from participants.

 The current framework uses: